PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Example use-cases for Parameter set method
 ******************************************

-- Change the value of a parameter for a context that was not the last context in which the parameter's owner execute:
+- Change the value of a parameter for a context that was not the last context in which the parameter's owner executed:

     >>> # instantiate the mechanism
     >>> m = ProcessingMechanism(name='m')